-Applicants who have an unsatisfied lien of any kind on the hurricane-impacted property, including mortgage liens, must satisfy the lien prior to being awarded a Relocation Voucher.
-Applicants with an unsatisfied lien on the hurricane-impacted property will be allowed one hundred and eighty (180) calendar days from the date of the Unsatisfied

-Lien Notification to submit documentation to the Program which indicates a settlement of outstanding liens is pending, including any mortgage lien on the property.
-Applicants who are unable to satisfy liens within one hundred and eighty (180) calendar days from the date of the Unsatisfied Lien Notification will be determined to be ineligible and notified via an Unsatisfied Lien Confirmation.
+Applicants who have an unsatisfied lien on the hurricane-impacted property, including mortgage liens that cannot be satisfied with the proceeds of the sale of the damaged property, must satisfy the lien prior to being awarded a Relocation Voucher.
+In that case, Applicants will be allowed one hundred and eighty (180) calendar days from the date of the Unsatisfied Lien Notification to submit documentation to the Program which indicates a settlement of outstanding liens is pending, including any mortgage lien on the property.
+Applicants who are unable to satisfy liens within one hundred and eighty (180) calendar days from the date of the Unsatisfied Lien Notification, if applicable, will be determined to be ineligible and notified via an Unsatisfied Lien Confirmation.
 This notification will outline the reason for ineligibility and next steps, including the option to challenge the decision.
 See the Program-based Reconsideration and/or Administrative Review section of these Guidelines.